DavidMorton/atonement-theories/the-necessity-problem-v5.md

 **Translation** — the constraint is moved from one container to another.
 The adversary's rights, then God's honour, then justice, then his will, then a covenant, then his essence.

 **Fission** — once the constraint reaches the divine essence there is nowhere further in to go, so the motion changes kind.
 The container itself starts splitting.
-Owen divides necessity into fact (as attributes) and mode (as will); Turretin takes the fact owen just split out and subdivides it into disposition and exercise.
-There are more containers, but each one is smaller.
+Owen divides necessity into fact (as attributes) and mode (as will); Turretin takes the fact Owen just extracted and subdivides it further into disposition and exercise.
+There are more containers, but they keep getting smaller.

 **Evaporation** — when division stops helping, the locus is emptied.
 Packer keeps the claim that satisfaction was necessary and declines to say what makes it so.
-The asymptote hovers ever increasingly toward zero.
+The asymptote moves ever increasingly toward zero.

 Reading down the column: two origins, five translations, two fissions, one evaporation.
 No fission happens before translation is exhausted; no translation happens after fission begins.
 That is not what a tradition wandering around looks like.
 It is what a search space being consumed in order looks like.